gmazzap/ATP/README.md

 This plugin can work with different types of caches:

-- if in the system is installed an advanced object cache, then plugin will use that, nothing is left to do.
+- if in the system is installed an external object cache, then this plugin will use that, nothing is left to do.
-- if no external object cache is in use, plugin uses [Stash](http://www.stashphp.com) to cache data.
+- if no external object cache is in use, this plugin uses [Stash](http://www.stashphp.com) to cache data.
 This library can make use of different "drivers": FileSystem, APC, Memcached, Redis...
 By default plugin uses FileSystem driver and *no* configuration is required to use that.
 However is possible to use any supported driver, if system has the requirements.